Nowembabazi/shop.co/README.md

 # shop.co
 Project Overview
 This project is a custom-built website using Liquid language, integrated with Webflow, Shopify, and email marketing tools.
 The website features various sections, including speaker sections, card sections, and more.
-Used apps like shopify email and Judge.me for reviews
+Used apps like shopify email and Judge.me for reviews.
+I coded it in liquid, css, html and javascript

 Technical Requirements
 - Liquid language